 Benefits of OTC Hearing Aids:

-• Customization: Some models allow customization through mobile apps, ensuring a tailored experience.
+• Customization: Some models offer customization through mobile apps for a personalized experience.

 Limitations of Over-the-counter Hearing Aids:

-• Lack of Professional Support: OTC hearing aids lack the guidance of a hearing healthcare professional.
+• Lack of Professional Support: Absence of guidance from a hearing healthcare professional.

-• Limited Testing: OTC hearing aids aren’t usually tested or adjusted by specialists, potentially leading to improper fitting.
+• Limited Testing: OTC aids may not undergo specialist testing or adjustments, potentially leading to improper fitting.

 Before you decide, there are crucial factors to consider: